Skip to content

 symbol_library: Symbol library used to determine token types and precedences

 during infix reconstruction.
-If ``None`` with ``"infix"`` notation, the
+If ``None`` with ``"infix"`` notation, a

-output may contain redundant parentheses.
+``UserWarning`` is issued and the output may contain redundant parentheses.

 notation: Output notation: ``"infix"``, ``"prefix"``, or ``"postfix"``.